oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 ![](https://github.com/oracle-quickstart/oci-monte-carlo-simulations-FSI/blob/main/images/loadbalancer_publicip.png)

-You can reach the RabbitMQ Management GUI: loadbalancer_publicip:15672
+You can reach the RabbitMQ Management GUI: loadbalancer_externalip:15672

 ### Access your Splunk Management GUI
-You can reach the RabbitMQ Management GUI: loadbalancer_publicip:8000
+You can reach the RabbitMQ Management GUI: loadbalancer_externalip:8000

-## Splunk sourcetype configuration
-Access your Splunk Management GUI and navigate to Sourcetypes configuration:
-∑∑∑∑∑∑∑∑∑∑∑∑∑∑∑∑∑
+#### Create the Splunk dashboard

 ## SSH to the client
 In order to test the simulator, first of all you need to identify the name of the client pod: